alokku6/alokku6/README.md

 ### Hi there 👋, I'm Alok Kumar.
-I'm a Web Developer.
+I'm Full Stack Web Developer.
 Welcome to my github page! <br>

 🔭 *Currently working on*:  Articles that teach students and developers new-to-them technologies.
 Here are some examples of what I have been writing on: <br>